Films & Documentaries

 Gasland II

 This film “is a provocative follow-up to filmmaker Josh Fox’s award-winning feature debut Gasland.
 The new film continues to explore the controversial method of extracting natural gas and oil known as hydraulic fracturing, or fracking, arguing how dangerous the process is, and how pervasive the gas industry’s influence on public policy has become…Gasland Part II pierces prevailing myths by arguing how and why fracked wells leak over time, contaminating water and air, hurting families, and endangering the Earth’s climate with methane, a powerful greenhouse gas.
 It also sheds light on the global consequences of fracking, as more and more countries are following the U.S.’s lead in drilling for gas.”
-I also consider this film must-see, as it was eye-opening.
+I also consider this film a must-see, as it was eye-opening.

 Profit, Pollution And Deception: BP and The Oil Spill